-In this mode, the network and inline appliance ports are defined by the system for each tap.
-Ports 17 through 44 may be configured as packet broker ports or tap monitor ports.
-All four taps may be configured independently.
+In this mode, the network ports and inline appliance ports are defined by the system.
+Ports 5 through 12 may be configured as packet broker ports or tap monitor ports.
 The network ports are typically connected to network devices such as a server or router.
 The inline appliance ports are typically connected to an inline appliance or tool to monitor the network traffic.
-Heartbeat packets are transmitted bidirectionally from the inline appliance ports on the tap through the inline appliance or tool to monitor the health of the device.
+Heartbeat packets are transmitted bidirectionally from the inline appliance ports on the tap through the inline appliance or tool to monitor the device.